Markdown notes for Mac.

-Nota supports the popular [[ wiki ]] syntax for linking pages and makes it easy to build personal wikis, team knowledge bases, or something like a Second Brain or a Zettelkasten.
+Nota supports the popular [[ wiki ]] syntax for linking notes and makes it easy to build personal wikis, team knowledge bases, or something like a Second Brain or a Zettelkasten.

 On renaming a file, links to it auto-update (to match the new name).

 Press ⌥↵ to follow a link or ⇧⌘b to jump to a backlink.

 See what links here and discover new connections.